ldss-project/hexarc/docs/developer-documentation/index.md

 ## Modules

-The HexArc framework is divided in independent modules, each adding different functionalities to the framework.
+The HexArc framework is divided in independent **modules**, each adding different functionalities to the framework.

 A proper module should not have any dependencies on the other modules of the framework.
 In fact,